wh0cares1/wh0cares1.github.io/_posts/2024-09-24-javascript.md

 ---
 # JavaScript Execution Context
 ## Event Loop
+- The event loop continuously monitors the Call Stack and the Callback Queue.
+If the call stack is empty, the event loop executes the first task in the callback queue.

 ### Call Stack
 - JavaScript is a single threaded programming language, which means it has a single Call Stack.
 Therefore, it can do one thing at a time.
 - The Call Stack is a data structure that tracks where we are in the program.